-The applicant will be required to lodge an Infrastructure Master Plan (IMP) with the first material change of use (plan of development) PDA development application in the QWB PDA.
+The applicant will be required to lodge an Infrastructure Master Plan (IMP) with the first material change of use or reconfiguration of a lot PDA development application in the QWB PDA.
 The IMP must:

-- " be for the whole PDA (excluding Area B); - " detail applicable infrastructure networks both within and external (but relatively proximate) to the PDA and identify where works are required to connect existing or future networks;
+- be for the whole PDA (excluding Area " B); - detail applicable infrastructure " networks both within and external (but relatively proximate) to the PDA and identify where works are required to connect existing or future networks;

-- respond to the requirements and standards outlined in the development scheme and applicable PDA guidelines current at the time of preparation of the IMP and address any non-compliance; - articulate the overall planning and delivery principles for the infrastructure works, required to support the ultimate development of the PDA (excluding Area B); and - " indicate how and when that component of infrastructure will be provided (including the dedication/transfer), or if not known, how and when the provision of that infrastructure is to be determined.
+- respond to the requirements and standards outlined in the development scheme and applicable PDA guidelines current at the time of preparation of the IMP and address any non-compliance; - articulate the overall planning and " delivery principles for the infrastructure works, required to support the ultimate development of the PDA (excluding Area B); and - indicate how and when that component of infrastructure will be provided (including the dedication/transfer), or if not known, how and when the provision of that infrastructure is to be determined - demonstrate consideration of the " requirements, standards and guidance identifed in the applicable EDQ guidelines for the Queen's Wharf Brisbane PDA.